Managing stakeholder expectations can feel like steering a boat through rough seas.

 - Plan communication actions and apply influence principles to implement the strategy.

 Stakeholders have one thing in common: they care about the project.
 Identify everyone who could (or should) have an interest in what you are doing.
 Some will benefit from the outcome.
 Others may fear the changes.

 Don’t stop with the obvious – customer, sponsor, team.
 Identify stakeholders both inside and outside your organization.
 Consider managers of other departments from whom you may need to borrow resources, other project managers who could profit from your best practices, concerned citizens, politicians and others.

 Stakeholders are individuals, not groups.
-While it may be tempting to identify the marketing department as a stakeholder, marketing is not a stakeholder!
-The Product Manager should be; a new Marketing Associate could be.
-Each individual has unique interests, habits and preferences.
-By identifying individuals instead of groups, you will be better able to target your communications.
+While it may be tempting to identify the „marketing department“ as a stakeholder, marketing is not a stakeholder!
+The product manager might be; the new marketing associate could be.
+Each person has unique interests and preferences.
+By identifying individuals instead of groups, you will be better able to tailor communications for them.

 The “B” word.
 Let’s face it: your project is not for everyone.
-By identifying potential blockers at this stage, you might be able to minimize the project’s negative impact on them.
-While you will not always win support, you will be able to reduce opposition.
+By identifying blockers, you might be able to minimize the negative impact the project will have on them.
+While this will not always win their support, it usually will reduce opposition.

-Level of impact does not correlate with the organization chart.
-It is important to realize that impact on the project is not the same as power within the organization.
-A technician may have high impact because of her expert knowledge, whereas the head of an unrelated business unit may have little impact on the project.
+Impact does not correlate with the org chart.
+Impact on the project is not the same as power in the organization.
+A technician may have high impact because of her expertise, whereas the head of an unrelated business unit may have little impact on the project.

 Below is an example of a completed stakeholder interest/impact analysis.

 Group stakeholders based on common interests, not on level of support!
-Since people may support the project for different reasons, your supporters may not all be interested in the same information.
-For example, the VP of R&D may be interested in your technology while the VP of Marketing is excited about the new product features.
+People support the project for different reasons.
+Supporters may not all be interested in the same information.
+The Head of R&D may be interested in the technology while the VP of Marketing is excited about new features.
 These people need different communications.

 Set a Strategy for Each Group

-Ask for specific actions.
-High impact supporters want you to succeed but may not know the best way to help you.
+Ask for actions.
+High-impact supporters want you to succeed but may not know the best way to help.
 Find a role that suits each person’s interests and position.
 Then ask them for specific actions.
 Get the CIO to talk to other CIOs.
 Ask a manager to spread the word within her department.
-Send a technically-savvy supporter to meet with techies at a customer organization.
-Know why each person supports the project and continue to do things that earn their support.
+Send a tech-savvy supporter to meet with techies at a customer organization.

-Low impact supporters may need a boost from you to get going.
-Inform them about project status, upcoming milestones and important decisions as early as possible.
-Groups are more powerful than individuals, so look for ways to bring individual supporters together.
-Invite selected stakeholders to a relevant conference.
-If a community forms around your product or service, make sure you support it.
+Low-impact supporters may need a boost from you to get going.
+Inform them about project status, milestones and important decisions.
+Groups are more powerful than individuals—look for ways to bring lone supporters together.
+If a community forms around your product or service, support it!
 Consider creating a community if it doesn’t already exist.
-You’ll find more tips on building communities in this article.
+You’ll find more tips in this article on building communities in this article.

-You might be tempted to neglect low impact blockers, focusing instead on satisfying supporters or converting high power opposers.
-However, you ignore blockers at your peril, for their power over the project could quickly change.
+You might be tempted to ignore low-power blockers, focusing your energy instead on satisfying supporters or converting high-power opposers.
+However, when you ignore blockers, you do so at your peril.
+Their degree of power over the project could quickly change.

-For example, you choose to ignore a department manager who opposes your project since she has no direct authority over the project.
-The organization restructures and suddenly she is responsible for your product line.
-Her first action may be to slash the budget.
+Let’s say you ignore a department manager who is a low-power blocker because she has no direct authority over the project.
+Then, after a restructuring she is responsible for your product line.
+Her first action may be to slash your budget.

 Build relationships in advance.
-Instead of ignoring the manager you decide to find out why she opposes the project.
-You meet with her and discover that she favors an alternative technology.
-After researching the technology you conclude it would also satisfy the project requirements.
-You integrate the technology and gain a supporter.
+Instead of ignoring the blocker, find out why she opposes the project.
+Perhaps you discover she favors an alternative technology.
+After researching the technology, you might conclude it would also satisfy project requirements.
+You can then integrate the technology and gain a supporter.

-The rule is: pick one.
-Winning support or reducing impact requires different methods.
-By all means, win support where you can.
-Start by uncovering the reasons why the person opposes the project and address the issues where you can.
-When you can’t address these reasons directly, look for areas of common ground – things you can agree on.
+The rule is… pick one.
+Winning support or reducing impact require different methods.
+Win support where you can.
+Uncover the reasons why the person opposes the project and address the issues where you can.
+When you can’t address these issues directly, look for things you can agree on.
 Start small and build from there.

 Know when to hold ‘em and know when to fold ‘em.
 Some stakeholders will be opposed to the project for reasons you cannot rectify.
-Accept that you will not turn these people into supporters no matter how hard you try.
+You will not turn these people into supporters no matter how hard you try, so don’t try.
 The best strategy here is to reduce their impact on the project.

-Silence opposition by demonstrating your support.
-By displaying how much support you already have, you increase the cost and risk of opposing the project.
-If a stakeholder sees other people supporting your project, she may also jump on the bandwagon as you race towards the finish line.
+Silence opposition by demonstrating support.
+By displaying social proof for the support you already have, you increase the risk for someone to openly oppose the project.
+If a stakeholder sees other people supporting you, she may jump on the bandwagon as you race towards the finish line.
 No one likes being left out of a winning proposition.

-Show the relevance.
-People who neither support nor oppose the project probably do not see the relevance of the project.
-They may lack information about benefits.
-If the project will help these stakeholders, find a way to let them know.
-Keep in mind that you might not be the best person to deliver the message.
-Make sure a credible authority, someone the stakeholder respects and trusts, delivers the message.
+Show relevance.
+People who neither support nor oppose the project may not see the relevance of the project for them.
+If the project will benefit them, let them know!
+The best person to deliver the benefit message is someone the stakeholder respects and trusts.

 Don’t try to hush it up.
 Will you project negatively affect someone?
 Consider letting them know about negative consequences in advance.
 Don’t kid yourself, they will figure it out anyway.
-Use the opportunity to work with them to reduce the impact.
+Use the opportunity to work with them to reduce the negative impact.
 While it is not possible to eliminate all negative consequences, the fact that you tried will help your working relationship.
-Most people will reward honesty with helpfulness if they can.

 Photo credit: Ville Miettinen